 City crews may also patch the damaged sidewalk as a temporary fix at no cost to the property owner.

 Could I be sued if someone is injured on the sidewalk in front of my house?

 Yes.
 If a hazardous sidewalk defect in front of your house causes a person to trip, and the person is injured, both the City and the property owner could potentially be sued.
 (BMC 16.04.010)

 Is the City going to save a lot of money by splitting repair costs with property owners?
 And if so, what will it do with that money?

 Right now, the City spends about $400,000 of General Fund on sidewalk repairs.
 About $100,000 in additional funds comes from property owners for sidewalk repairs.
-The cost-sharing policy is expected to increase the property-owner contributions to $400,000, which means about $800,000 is projected to be available for sidewalk repairs.
-Since those funds can only be spent on sidewalk repair, the City expects a significant increase in the number of repaired sidewalks.
+Additional funding sources include the State Transportation Tax and the Alameda County Measure F – Vehicle Registration Fee.
+The cost-sharing policy is expected to increase the property-owner contributions to $400,000, which means more than $800,000 is projected to be available for sidewalk repairs.
+Since property owner contributions can only be spent on sidewalk repair, the City expects a significant increase in the number of repaired sidewalks.

 Sidewalk FAQ (.pdf)